jhall773/Integrated-CPP-Calculation-Modules-for-Python/README.md

 - **CMakeLists.txt** controls how everything is compiled.

 **The 'build/' folder is generated — it’s not meant to be committed to GitHub.
-You can generate the '.so' Python module (library) file yourself using the CMakeLists.txt**
+You can generate the 'calclibc.python-*.so' Python module (library) file yourself using the CMakeLists.txt**

 **test.py** is the Python entry point that loads the compiled modules and runs example operations.